RetroStack/TRS-80-USB-Keyboard/README.md

 This project enables the connection of an original TRS-80 keyboard to a modern computer via USB.
 It supports multiple TRS-80 models and various development boards for interfacing the keyboard with a system over USB.
 The entire project is available under the MIT license.

-NOTE: I was made aware of a great project which does this for multiple systems.
-Check out the following repo as well: https://github.com/ITDiscovery/AVR128PS2Keyboard
+NOTE: I was made aware of a great project which does the reverse of this for multiple systems.
+Check out the following repo if you need that: https://github.com/ITDiscovery/AVR128PS2Keyboard

 ## Project Details